nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Press Enter to execute it. e.g. typing help and pressing Enter will open the help window.

 - List
-  - `list /module`: Lists the names of all the recorded modules.
+  - `list /module`: Lists the names of all the recorded modules
   - `list /module /{module_code}`: Lists all the videos recorded in that module code
 - Add
   - `add-module {module_code} [/name {module_name}]`: Adds a module to Le Tracker